Last Updated on

 Where to eat in Zagreb

 Last few year Zagreb got lots of incredible places to eat.
 I am not going to talk about each place separately, you just need to know they are all GREAT.
 I sorted them out in several categories so you can further explore the one you are interested in.
+These are the best restaurants in Zagreb.

 Fine dinining: Zinfandel, Bistro Apetit, Gallo, Noel, Dubravkin put